VictorOmarT/Second-proyect-Laylooo/README.md

 # Second project
 ## IMPORTAN! attribution and acknowledgment
-this proyect is the work of (https://github.com/Laylooo) she gave me permition to use it in this time for this practice.
+this project is the work of (https://github.com/Laylooo) she gave me permission to use it at this time for this practice.

 ## Built With